Horned lizard: Species and subspecies

 Note: In the above list, a binomial authority or trinomial authority in parentheses indicates that the species or subspecies was originally described in a genus other than Phrynosoma.

 Horned lizard (Phrynosoma) gallery

 Symbol

-The genus of horned lizards is the official state reptile of Wyoming.
+Texas designated the Texas horned lizard (Phrynosoma cornutum) as the official state reptile in 1993.
+Wyoming’s state reptile is the “Horn Toad”, the greater short-horned lizard (Phrynosoma hernandesi).

-Texas designated the Texas horned lizard (Phrynosoma cornutum) as the official state reptile in 1993 and the "TCU Horned Frog" is the mascot of Texas Christian University in Fort Worth, Texas.
-TCU is the only known athletic team with the horned lizard as a mascot.
+The "TCU Horned Frog" is the mascot of Texas Christian University in Fort Worth, Texas.
+The "Horned Toad" is also the mascot for Coalinga High School in Coalinga, California.
+This school is located in Western Central California and its arid region is home to the San Diego Horned Lizard, which is protected.
+The City of Coalinga hosts an annual "Horned Toad Derby" on Memorial day weekend which features horned toad races, a carnival and parade.